A Beginners Guide to Real-estate Marketing Automation

 #4 Use Case: Identifying Hot Leads

 This is the last use case here where you spot the most potential leads.
 Marketing automation tool comes with features like lead scoring that lets you assign scores to each lead activity when performed.
 For instance, when a lead signs up, you assign 2 points.
 When that lead directly goes to your website from your landing page, you assign another 5 points.
 If that lead quits after signing up, no points are assigned.
-This way, based on every lead behaviour, you keep assigning scores.
+This way, based on every lead behavior, you keep assigning scores.
 The leads with the highest score are the ‘Hot Leads’ or leads that are sales-ready.
 These leads, when nurtured strategically, get converted easily.
 Here’s how you can assign points based on set conditions:

 Here the condition set is “Downloads an asset”.
 Whenever a lead will download an asset, 3 points will be assigned to that lead.
 You can always change the conditions and the assigned points.

 It totally depends on you to decide what are the criteria you will consider while assigning lead scores.
-You can take into account page visits, resource downloads, budgets, expected date to move in, opting for a free consultation, etc. For instance, if a lead signed up and is expecting to move in somewhere within next 30 days, this lead is a ‘hot lead’.
+You can take into account page visits, resource downloads, budgets, expected date to move in, opting for a free consultation, etc. For instance, if a lead signed up and is expecting to move in somewhere within the next 30 days, this lead is a ‘hot lead’.
 It is actively looking for properties and that too pretty soon.
 Similarly, if a lead signs up and shows no hurry in moving in, despite engaging on your website, this lead can wait.
 But not the former one!

 Real-Estate Marketing Automation: Multi-Channel Marketing